ndiego/genesis-columns-advanced/readme.txt

 == Screenshots ==

 1. A screenshot of columns button in editor and available options.
-2. A screenshot of Advanced Options popup were you can select from all 42 column configurations.
+2. A screenshot of Advanced Options popup where you can select from all 42 column configurations.
 3. A screenshot of the frontend featuring a two column and six column layout with all columns evenly spaced.
 4. A screenshot of the frontend featuring an advanced three column and an advanced two column layout.